 You probably know that attracting new customer takes much more time and resources than keeping an existing one.
 Not to mention that existing customers are 50% more likely to try new products and spend 31% more, in comparison to new customers.

 If you have tried different approaches to customer retention and nothing worked, it’s a time you finally give web push notifications a go.
-This marketing channel can bring customers back on your website by delivering them special personalized offers.
+This high engagement marketing tool can bring customers back on your website by delivering short clickable message to their desktop or mobile screens.

 Let’s say you own an online zoo store.
 If your client has purchased a dog food, the chances are he will be in a need of it again in a few months’ time.
 Well, that’s your chance to bring the customer back to your store.